 So, are you ready to dive deeper into each of these differences and learn how to use this knowledge to your advantage?
 Let’s get started and take your t-shirt business to the next level!

 Men’s vs Women’s T-shirts: Are Unisex Shirts Really Unisex?

-The answer is both, which is where the name “unisex” came from.
+A Unisex shirt means that both men and women can wear them.
 However, we have found that Unisex sizing caters more to men than women.
-If you are wondering about how a unisex shirt will fit, it is very similar to how a men’s t-shirt fits.
+If you are wondering how a unisex shirt will fit, it is very similar to how a men’s t-shirt fits.

-One of the most obvious differences between the male and female torsos when seen from the front is the waist.
+One of the most obvious differences between male and female torsos, when seen from the front, is the waist.
 While men’s torsos will tend to be largely straight from top to bottom, women will have narrower waistlines compared to the rest of their torsos.

 Unisex or Men’s t-shirts worn by women would often leave a whole lot of material sitting loose or getting bunched up in unsightly ways.
 To prevent this, women’s t-shirts are cut narrower around the waistlines so that they complement the natural curves of the female torso.

 Hips Design: How Women’s T-shirts Differ from Men’s